TEL: (916) 978-3434 Ext. 115

 Supreme Court of the United States

 Rick Linkert joined the firm in 1979 while awaiting Bar results.
 He began work under the guidance of firm founder, Henry G. (Hank) Matheny.
 Hank was a consummate trial attorney and Rick was fortunate to “second chair” two major trials involving wrongful death, brain injury and paraplegia during the first few years of practice.
 Since that time, Rick has focused on handling a diverse spectrum of cases ranging from explosions and wildland fires to sexual exploitation to Governmental Tort Liability.
 For the last ten years, his practice has emphasized what might be called “Smoke Jumping” assignments – being retained shortly before the trial of a high exposure case.
-Rick became a partner in 1984 and has been Managing Partner since 1995.
+Rick became a partner in 1984.

 No one knows more about the risks inherent in taking a case to trial than an experienced trial attorney.
 Over the years, Rick has developed an approach to litigation that begins with working with the client to define critical issues and objectives.
 From that point, a strategy is developed to resolve the litigation as efficiently as possible.
 Trial is, or should be, a last resort.
 That said, it is critical that an adversary understand that an attorney is not afraid of the courtroom and is ready, willing, and able to take the case to trial if a reasonable resolution cannot be negotiated.
 Experience has demonstrated, time and again, that having a reputation for trying difficult cases is an essential component of successful non-trial resolutions.
 Negotiating from a position of power is critical and developing evidence and arguments is essential to creating a “downside risk” for one’s adversary.
 The most challenging aspect of handling defense cases is the development of a strategy to maximize power– including in cases involving apparent or even clear liability.
 Having handled selected high-exposure plaintiff cases over the course of his career, Rick has developed an understanding of litigation from the perspective of a plaintiff as well.
 Successful resolution requires extension of the figurative “olive branch,” but the other hand must be ready to respond with the figurative “meat cleaver” if reasonable settlement is rejected.